The Antique Jewellery Company

 Late Victorian, Aesthetic Jewellery (1885–1900)

-During the Late Victorian or Aesthetic period, jewellers used diamonds and feminine, bright gemstones such as sapphire, peridot, and spinel.
-Star and crescent designs as well as elaborate hat pins were also popular.
+During the Late Victorian or Aesthetic period, jewellers used diamonds alongside feminine, bright gemstones such as sapphire, peridot and spinel.
+Star and crescent designs, and elaborate hat pins, were also popular.

 View our Victorian Jewellery →